rickballard/CoCivium/docs/ISSUEOPS.md

 ### Integration Advisory — Product Shutdown
 - Tools enable `???` **per session** and must disable it on shutdown (`Disable-CoPongTrigger`).
 - Session gates (`REPOACCEL_ACTIVE` / `COAGENT_ACTIVE`) are cleared on exit; no profile writes.
-- CoAgent enables only with CoCivium sentinel or `.coagent-allow-copong`.
+- CoAgent enables only with CoCivium™ sentinel or `.coagent-allow-copong`.

 **After you paste a CoPong in chat, the assistant will reply with `ACK CoPong - <SetName or (none)> @ <local time>` and the next action.**